A person working as a Photographer in Fiji typically earns around 2,540 FJD per month. Salaries range from 1,170 FJD (lowest) to 4,040 FJD (highest).

 If you can afford the costs of higher education, the return on investment is definitely worth it.
 You should be able to recover the costs in roughly a year or so.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male Photographer employees in Fiji earn 16% more than their female counterparts.
+Male Photographer employees in Fiji earn 11% more than their female counterparts on average.

 The term 'Annual Salary Increase' usually refers to the increase in 12 calendar month period, but because it is rarely that people get their salaries reviewed exactly on the one year mark, it is more meaningful to know the frequency and the rate at the time of the increase.